Company Formation Switzerland

 How to subscribe a company to the Trade Register in Switzerland

-Registering a company in Switzerland requires a shareholder meeting with a public notary in attendance.
+Formation a company in Switzerland requires a shareholder meeting with a public notary in attendance.
 Following that meeting, an application is required to be filled in and submitted to the Commercial Register office in the district that the company is located.
 Other documents besides the application may also be necessary, such as a deed of incorporation, a copy of the articles of association which has been certified and declarations from board members and auditors.
 Any members which are allowed to act on behalf of the company being registered must all sign an agreement of registration for the company with the Trade Register in Switzerland.
 Succeeding registration from the Commercial Registry in Switzerland, a notice will be published within the Swiss Offical Gazette of Commerce.
-Registration should normally be less than two or three weeks.
+Company formation Switzerland should normally be less than two or three weeks.

 How to access the Swiss Trade register?